 It's hard to find Lovers Beach accessible only by the sea and nestled in the rocky coast of Pointe Arago.
 It is the smallest beach in Saint-Martin, it cannot accommodate more than two people at a time!
 Hence its name...

-• Explore the mangrove swamp in a glass-bottomed kayak
+• Discover the mangrove in a kayak with a transparent bottom

-The island of Saint Martin offers ideal weather conditions throughout the year to discover or improve the various water sports: surfing, stand up, paddle, kite surfing, windsurfing).
-Make the experience!
+The island of St. Martin offers ideal weather conditions throughout the year to discover or improve the various water sports: surfing, stand up, paddle, kite surfing, and windsurfing.
+Make it a memorable experience!

 • Colombo spice mix